usecanvas/searchql/README.md

 SearchQL is a search query parser written in Elixir.
 Given a query such as:

 ```
-foo AND bar OR "qux AND quux" OR corge AND grault AND garply
+foo AND bar OR "qux AND quux" OR corge AND NOT grault AND garply
 ```

 SearchQL can generate a data representation of the query: